LaunchCodeEducation/web-fundamentals/studios/github/README.md

 ![Create a new repository in Github](CreateAGithubRepo.png)

 Fill in the name and description.
+Uncheck the "initialize with README".
+Click *Create Repository*.

-<aside class="aside-note" markdown="1">Uncheck the "initialize with README" and Click Create Repository.</aside>
+<aside class="aside-warning" markdown="1">If you initialize with a README, in the next step Git will refuse to merge this repo with the local repo.
+There's ways around that, but it's faster and easier to just create an empty repo here. </aside>

 ![Connecting to a repository in Github](StartingARepo.png)